Egmarortiz/MedPost/technical_documentation/README.md

 This README documents three critical MedPost use cases with **Mermaid sequence diagrams**.
 They cover login & dashboard loading, posting a job with instant candidate suggestions, and the end-to-end apply/review/endorse flow.

-> Rendering: GitHub, GitLab, and many Markdown previewers render Mermaid automatically.
-In VS Code, use a Mermaid-enabled preview extension if needed.

 ---

 ## 1) Login → Load Dashboard (retrieve data)